jjaijg/flavour_fiesta/README.md

 ## Next Cloundnary

-Cloudnary we are using for storing our images and videos
+Cloudnary is using for storing our images and videos

 Make sure to 'NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME' in your .env file to access cloudinary in the app, refer to .env.sample